hashicorp-guides/consul-api-gateway-on-nomad/Readme.md

     ```
     Note: this example generates and uses the bootstrap token for simplicity, in production you should use a token with proper policies.
     The bootstrap token is used to create the policies and tokens for the services and Nomad clients.
 9. Deployment of API Gateway requires and image with both Consul and Envoy, build an image using the Dockerfile in this repo.
+If you are not going to push the image to a remote registry, be sure not to tag it as `"latest"` so that Nomad does not try to download it from a remote registry.
    ```
-   cd /consul-and-envoy
+   cd ./consul-and-envoy
-   docker build -t consul-envoy:latest .
+   docker build -t consul-envoy:local .
    ```
-   Optionally, you can push the image to a remote registry.
+   Optionally, you can build the image and push it to a remote registry.
    ```
+   docker build -t example/consul-envoy:latest .
-   docker push consul-envoy:latest
+   docker push example/consul-envoy:latest
    ```
 10. Write proxy-defaults and service-defaults in Consul.
 (If you don't have configs defined for each service and proxy already).
     - Use files `proxy-defaults.hcl` and `service-defaults.hcl` in this repo.
     - `consul config write consul/defaults/proxy-default.hcl`
     - `consul config write consul/defaults/service-default.hcl`
 11. Once we have the Consul tokens for API Gateway and hello-app from step #5.
 Set them up as environment variables.
     We will use these environment variables to create Nomad variables for the jobs in later steps.
+When setting the variable for the gRPC address, be sure to use the TLS port.
     ```
     export CONSUL_API_GATEWAY_TOKEN=<token for api-gateway>
     export CONSUL_HELLO_APP_TOKEN=<token for hello-app>
-    export CONSUL_CA_CERT=<path to consul CA>
+    export CONSUL_CACERT=<path to consul CA>
     export CONSUL_CLIENT_CERT=<path to consul client cert>
     export CONSUL_CLIENT_KEY=<path to consul client key>
+    export CONSUL_GRPC_ADDR=<private Consul IP address>:8503
+    export CONSUL_HTTP_ADDR=https://<private Consul IP address>:8501
     ```
 12. Create [Nomad variables](https://developer.hashicorp.com/nomad/tutorials/variables/variables-create) for api-gateway and the hello-app.
    ```
    nomad var put nomad/jobs/ingress/gateway/api \
-    consul_cacert=@$CONSUL_CA_CERT \
+    consul_cacert=@$CONSUL_CACERT \
     consul_client_cert=@$CONSUL_CLIENT_CERT \
     consul_client_key=@$CONSUL_CLIENT_KEY \
     consul_grpc_addr=$CONSUL_GRPC_ADDR \